corbinc1998/CarrierAssessment/README.md

 First I just created a table.
 And made note of a [mobile responsive checklist](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Guides/Mobile_accessibility_checklist)

 I know that the image is an `.svg`, I did think about attempting to parse it, however there are no text nodes present in it.
-If there were we could utilize `DOMParser`.
+If there were I could utilize `DOMParser`.

 ```js
 const parser = new DOMParser();